rust-lang/rust-forge/src/infra/docs/rustc-ci.md

-All the commits pushed in a PR run a limited set of tests: a job containing a bunch of lints plus a cross-compile check build to Windows mingw (without producing any artifacts) and the `x86_64-gnu-llvm-13` non-dist builder.
+All the commits pushed in a PR run a limited set of tests: a job containing a bunch of lints plus a cross-compile check build to Windows mingw (without producing any artifacts) and the `x86_64-gnu-llvm-##` non-dist builder (where `##` is the *system* LLVM version we are currently testing).
 Those two builders are enough to catch most of the common errors introduced in a PR, but they don’t cover other platforms at all.
 Unfortunately it would take too many resources to run the full test suite for each commit on every PR.

 Additionally, if the PR changes certain tools, the `x86_64-gnu-tools` non-dist builder is run.